 Don’t be afraid to ask candidates about their weaknesses.
 Their responses will let you know their potential “blind spots” and where you might need to provide additional training.
 Talking about weaknesses also gives you the opportunity to determine if the candidate is being genuine.
 If an interviewee responds that they have no weaknesses or they don’t know their weaknesses, it may be a red flag.
 Knowing this ahead of time can help you make the right hiring decision.

 While turnover is very hard to predict, Dr. Ellis says that following these four principles may help you improve your “batting average” in the long run.
 It is also helpful to conduct exit interviews to have more information on what leads to success or failure for the specific position and build your future interviews based on the discovery.
 According to Dr. Ellis, the more information and data that you gather for the position, the higher your chance will be in hiring a quality candidate.

-As Economic Research and Policy Analyst at BRAC, Jason conducts research to support key policy focus areas, including workforce development, education, small business, and others, in addition to tracking economic, legislative and market trends impacting the region.
-He serves as the staff lead for the Small Business & Entrepreneurship Council.
+As the Economic Research and Policy Analyst at BRAC, Jason conducts research to support key policy focus areas, including workforce development, education, small business, and others, in addition to tracking economic, legislative and market trends impacting the region.